jrandj/aws-solutions-architect-associate/README.md

 1. Configuring appropriate network connections (for example, Direct Connect compared with VPN compared with internet).

 1. Configuring appropriate network routes to minimize network transfer costs (for example, Region to Region, Availability Zone to Availability Zone, private to public, Global Accelerator, VPC endpoints).

+	* VPC Endpoints are used when you want to connect AWS services without leaving the Amazon internal network.
+Interface endpoints and gateway endpoints (S3 and DynamoDB).

 1. Determining strategic needs for content delivery networks (CDNs) and edge caching.